 You're going to want to make use of that scanning feature whenever you enter a new area.
 You'll be surprised at how many Pokémon are hiding just out of view, even at the start of a level.
 Scanning makes it so you can see anything nearby, including things you might be able to interact with.
 Plus, some Pokémon react to the scanning noise and might give you a special photography moment.

 Go into the Settings and increase the Camera Speed and Pointer Speed in order to make your camera move around faster.
 You'll be able to move around and capture better shots this way.
+If you use both joysticks when turning in a specific direction, you'll move a lot faster.

 Make your Switch feel like a camera